Dr David Carty

 In Sepember 2007, David was appointed as Lecturer in a joint position between the Chemistry and Physics departments.
 Since then, David has attracted considerable research funding, as part of a consortium from Durham and Imperial College London, through an EPSRC Programme Grant entitled MMQA: MicroKelvin Molecules in a Quantum Array.

-David is a husband to Annabel and a father to Madeleine (born April 2010) and Sebastian (born April 2012).
+David is a husband to Annabel and a father to Madeleine and Sebastian.

 It has been a long-standing goal of physicists and physical chemists to gain full control over the external and internal degrees of freedom of molecules in the gas phase.
 Advances in state-selection of molecules using molecular beam, laser, and electric and magnetic field based techniques have reached a stage where it is almost routine to produce intense samples of molecules in a single, selected, rovibronic state.
 However, only relatively recently have techniques been demonstrated where all of the translational degrees of freedom of molecules can be manipulated and controlled.
 Fine control is easier the slower the molecules are moving, and since velocity is proportional to temperature, control is also easier at low translational temperatures.